Expert Witness Services

 Our Psychologists have extensive experience of working with men and women in prison.
 With over twenty-five years experience collectively of working within prisons and managing Psychology Departments, our Psychologists understand the needs of prisoners and what is required to help them progress with their sentence and lead a positive life.

 Collectively our Psychologists have provided assessments for over 200 Parole Board reviews.
-Our aim is to use the most up-to-date evidence based theory and tools to assist in decision-making.
+Our aim is to use the most up-to-date evidence based theory and methods to assist in decision-making.
 We aim to provide recommendations that are realistic, rehabilitative, and based on the individual needs of the prisoner.
 Where necessary, we support our assessments with expert evidence at Parole Board oral hearings.

 We welcome instruction from legal representatives.